gobuffalo/suite/README.md

 ## Fixtures (Test Data)

-Often it is useful to load a series of data into the database at the start of the test to make testing.
+Often it is useful to load a series of data into the database at the start of the test to make testing easier.
 For example, you need to have a user in the database to log a person into the application, or you need some data in the database to test destroying that data.
 Fixtures let us solve these problems easily.

 ### Usage